mangelp/download-helper/README.md

-PHPUnit is a development dependency but you will also need to have curl and netstat commands installed to run the tests as some tests start the built-in php webserver with a random port between 10999 and31999 and will try to download a test file and check the headers.
+PHPUnit is a development dependency but you will also need to have curl and netstat commands installed to run the tests as some tests start the built-in php webserver with a random port between 10999 and 31999 and will try to download a test file and check the headers.

 You can start the tests with any of the next commands from the root folder of this project: